mosayass/gray-example/README.md

-# capsule
+# Component
-Capsule for NOVAVISION
+Component for NOVAVISION